mheadd/la-trash-day-transfer/README.md

 # LA Trash Day Transfer

-A phone script that looks up the shceduled trash day of a caller - based on caller ID - and prompts them if within 2 days to remind them to take out their trash.
+A phone script that looks up the scheduled trash day of a caller - based on caller ID - and prompts them if within 2 days to remind them to take out their trash.

-The approach shown in this script is meant to be used in conjuntion with municipal customer serivce lines (e.g. 311).
-This functionaluty could be used as part of the on hold message for callers as they wait in queue for an agent.
+The approach shown in this script is meant to be used in conjuntion with municipal customer service lines (e.g. 311).
+This functionality could be used as part of the on hold message for callers as they wait in queue for an agent.

 ## How it works